 Nothing lasts forever, but some things—like R22 refrigerant (Freon)—are already out of time.
 R22 has been in limited use since it was identified by the Environmental Protection Agency (EPA) in 2010 as a source of ozone-depleting “greenhouse gas,” with a complete ban taking effect at the start of 2020.
-Fortunately, S&R Heating, Cooling & Appliance Repair has solutions for beating the heat without beating up the planet.
+Fortunately, S&R Heating & cooling Repair has solutions for beating the heat without beating up the planet.
 Read on for answers to the most common questions about air conditioners with Freon coolant.

 How Do I Know If My Air Conditioner Uses R22 Coolant?